[Hotel Palazzo Failla]

 Si, Tom had seen the woman falling first.
 Si, it was almost as if she were diving into a swimming pool, not falling but difficult to ascertain in a split second.

 Signóre Failla confirmed that he’d seen the headfirst movement of the lady, the view then obscured by a large potted tree, one of many dotted about the outside of the building.
-Had she seem deceased already?
+Did she seem deceased already?
 He shrugged, ‘How can I know?’ to which Tom chipped in that she’d certainly not been flailing or anything like that.

 The waiters and waitresses were interviewed – no one had been upstairs via the staircase during the recital but si, there was a staff exit from the far end of the luncheon bar, which led upstairs to a toilet and no, it was not possible to access the guest chambers from there.